vananhit10391/docker-jenkins-tutorial/docker-jenkins-maven/README.md

 2. Clone source code from github
 3. Jenkin
    - Create new pipeline job with script at jenkin_scrip.txt
-   - Run pipeline job to test result
+   - Run pipeline job to test result at repository of docker hub